Kosta’s Melbourne Egging Tips

 • Piers are always popular options for squidding, but rocky outcrops and headlands are productive too, even at night.
 Kosta prefers to fish for squid during the day because they are visual hunters and tend to be more actively hunting during daylight.
 Look for places where there is seaweed or seagrass for squid to hide in – they can often easily seen on Google maps, making it easy to find plenty of squid that aren’t getting much pressure.

 • When targeting squid from a boat Kosta finds that places where the depth changes and seagrass is present tend to fish well.
-This can be seen from navigational mapping and Kost likes to fish deeper using his sounder to find the weed.
+This can be seen from navigational mapping and Kosta likes to fish deeper using his sounder to find the weed.
 Squid in deeper water are often larger and often feed more aggressively.

 Kosta’s Melbourne Egging Tackle